 We believe that you should focus on candidates with strong mentoring abilities who can foster growth among all developers and create an empowered team.
 Ask about how they’ve handled conflict or nurtured collaboration on past teams.

 You want someone who can clearly communicate technical concepts to non-technical stakeholders, such as product managers or business leaders.
-Communication and collaboration skills are essential for bridging gaps between technical and business priorities.
+Strong communication and collaboration are essential for bridging gaps between technical and business priorities.

 3. Evaluate Problem-Solving and Decision-Making Abilities